maxbossing/dots/README.md

 ## Todo
 - [x] Allow to "undeploy", eg. to automatically remove symlinks created by `dots`
+- [ ] Absolute Paths in dest field

 ## License
 This is licensed under the [MIT](LICENSE) license.